Groundbreaking set for new medical school in Great Falls

 The project is planned for property owned by Benefis near the intersection of 26th Street South and 18th Avenue South.
 It’s an 19-acre parcel just north of Central Catholic High School and there will be space remaining to build apartments for the students to the east of the medical school, according to Goodnow’s report.

 According to Benefis CEO John Goodnow’s July report to the City Commission, the groundbreaking is for a facility about 100,000 square feet and that Sletten Construction has been selected as the general contractor.
+LPW is the architecture firm designing the project.

 He wrote that Touro has also selected the dean for the new Great Falls campus.